maduhaime/predictype/README.md

 P.num.range(5, 'between', 1, 10); // true
 ```

-The alias maps as follows:
+The alias mapping is as follows:

 | Full API            | Alias  | Categories                                                                                              |
 | ------------------- | ------ | ------------------------------------------------------------------------------------------------------- |